Gayle Creasey UKCP

 Welcome to my profile which I hope you will find helpful.
 My name is Gayle Creasey and I offer counselling, psychotherapy and mindfulness training for adults and young people aged 5-18 years.
 I have a private practice just outside Beaconsfield in Buckinghamshire.

 I qualified as an Integrative Child Psychotherapist in 2007 and as a mindfulness teacher in 2011.
 My counselling and psychotherapy work with adults has grown out of the extensive mindfulness training with adults that I have offered over the past six years.
-Learning mindfulness can highlight areas in life where we might want to understand ourselves better and habits of thinking and behaviour we might want to change.
-Sometimes mindfulness is not enough on its own and I have found that a combination of mindfulness and creative arts based counselling or psychotherapy can be very helpful.
+Learning mindfulness can highlight areas in life where you might want to understand yourself better and habits of thinking and behaviour you might want to change.
+Sometimes mindfulness is not enough on its own and I have found that a combination of mindfulness and counselling or psychotherapy can be very helpful.

 I believe that life can be complicated for all of us – this is the nature of being alive!
 At different times, we all struggle with ourselves, each other and the events in our lives.
 I also believe that, despite what we are presented with by life, we all have the potential to be happy and to find a sense of peace both with ourselves and our life.

 Sometimes to do this we need someone we can trust and talk with about the parts of our lives that we do not understand, do not like or about which we do not know what to do.

 Sometimes it can be hard to know what to do with our difficult thoughts and feelings and to find words to communicate with the people who care about us.
 Often this can leave us feeling confused, upset or angry, and as though the painful feelings are taking over our life.
 When we cannot make sense of and manage our feelings, they are often expressed though our behaviour and we can find ourselves being angry and aggressive, tearful, withdrawn or turning to alcohol, drugs, food, sex, over work, self harm or any other means to numb ourselves to the pain.